On tour with Richard Barrow

 Wat Phra Borommathat Chaiya Worawihan

 Our final stop offers Richard the time for a quick drone flight.
-He finds a field and some shade under the canopy of a local vendor for a quick post-flight photographic check.
+He finds a field and some shade under a local vendor’s canopy for a quick post-flight photographic check.
 The aerial photos are tweeted on the way to the airport.

 Photo credit Richard Barrow